Kinetic temperature and pressure of an active Tonks gas

 By combining our results for the swim and collisional pressure, we achieve our primary aim of an analytical expression for the total pressure of the 1D-ABP system:

 In Fig.~\ref{figure_3}(c), we find excellent agreement between our analytical expression for $\mathcal{P}$ and simulation results.
 In the limit of small run-lengths, Eq.~(\ref{eq:7}) reproduces the analytical result for the equilibrium Tonks gas: $\mathcal{P} = 1/(1-\phi)$.
 We also identify an analog to the Boyle temperature of an equilibrium system, which we call the Boyle run-length, where the second virial coefficient is zero and $\mathcal{P} \approx 1$.
 The Boyle run-length occurs at $\ell_0 \approx 1$ and indicates a crossover from a regime where the interaction between particles are predominantly repulsive to one where there is an effective attraction between particles.
-This crossover is consistent with the activity-induced clustering shown in Fig.~\ref{figure_1}(a).
-It is straightforward to show from Eq.~(\ref{eq:7}) that the 1D-ABP system exhibits no mechanical instability or Van der Waals loop (i.e. $(\partial P/ \partial \rho)_{\ell_0} < 0$).
-These findings provide a mechanical interpretation to prior studies on 1D active systems where there was found to be clustering but no motility-induced phase separation~\cite{Locatelli2015-cs,Dolai2020-cu,De_Castro2021-fa,Gutierrez2021-mu,Sepulveda2018-gf,Soto2014-if,Sepulveda2016-sr,Slowman2016-gx,Caprini2018-xx,mukherjee2022nonexistence}.
+This crossover is consistent with the activity-induced clustering shown in Fig.~\ref{figure_2}(a). { It is straightforward to show from Eq.~(\ref{eq:7}) that the single homogeneous phase for the 1D-ABP system is always mechanically stable (i.e. $(\partial P/ \partial \rho)_{\ell_0} > 0$).} These findings provide a mechanical interpretation to prior studies on 1D active systems where there was found to be clustering but no motility-induced phase separation~\cite{Locatelli2015-cs,Dolai2020-cu,De_Castro2021-fa,Gutierrez2021-mu,Sepulveda2018-gf,Soto2014-if,Sepulveda2016-sr,Slowman2016-gx,Caprini2018-xx,mukherjee2022nonexistence}.

 We can further quantify the clustering behavior by investigating the constant run-length compressibility -- a thermodynamic-like response function that provides a measure of clustering and local density fluctuations~\cite{Dulaney2021-pg,Chakraborti2016-tm}.
 In Fig.~\ref{figure_4}(b), the reduced constant run-length compressibility was calculated from Eq.~(\ref{eq:7}) as